 - Achieving the target of net zero emissions by 2070.

 Wind energy will play a pivotal role in achieving the above objectives and has already made impressive progress in terms of capacity addition, manufacturing capabilities and other areas in India.
 India's Central Electricity Authority (CEA) has projected an increase in wind power capacity of 40500 MW from 2022 to 2027 and 53100 MW from 2027 to 2032, amounting to 8100 MW of new installations per year in next 5 years.
+These targets provide a clear roadmap and long-term stability for businesses in the wind energy sector.

 It is also significant to mention India's goals of utilising the enormous potential of its 195 GW of offshore energy.
 Central and State Governments are working together in making this a reality.
 The power generated from RE can be transformed into transportable power in the form of Green Hydrogen, Ammonia and Methane.

-It is the need of the hour for the service providers to innovate new technologies, products, solutions and services that can accelerate this transition to clean energy.
+It is the need of the hour for the companies involved in the wind sector to innovate new technologies, products, solutions and services that can accelerate this progress.